64bit/async-openai/async-openai/README.md

 ## Contributing

-:tada: Thank you for taking the time to contribute and improve the project.
+🎉 Thank you for taking the time to contribute and improve the project.
 I'd be happy to have you!

 Please see [contributing guide!](https://github.com/64bit/async-openai/blob/main/CONTRIBUTING.md)